Stéphane Moreau

 Stéphane Moreau (born 1 January 1971) is a retired French football defender.
-He is currently U17 manager of Paris Saint-Germain.
+He is currently U19 coach of Nantes.

 Coaching career

-After retiring in 2003, Moreau began his coaching career at Stade Laval as a youth coach.
-In 2004, he took charge of FC Nantes's reserve team and later in 2008 the U18 team at the club.
+After retiring in 2003, Moreau began his coaching career at Laval as a youth coach.
+In 2004, he took charge of FC Nantes's reserve team and later in 2008 the 18 ans team at the club.

-In June 2009, Moreau returned to Stade Laval as director of the youth sector and later also as U17 manager.
-In February 2019, he took charge of Stade Laval's reserve team.
+In June 2009, Moreau returned to Laval as director of the youth sector and later also as U17 manager.
+In February 2019, he took charge of Laval's reserve team.
 After 10 years at Laval as director of the youth sector, he left the club in the summer 2019 and was hired as U17 manager for Paris Saint-Germain.